 The problem with torrenting is that technically, when you are downloading a file using torrents, you are also hosting that file for other users to download from you.
 This is a function of how torrents work, as they spread the load of hosting across multiple peer users (hence the name peer to peer or P2P downloading).
 While this system is technologically very clever, it can cause legal problems for users.
 While downloading copyrighted content is illegal and can be punished with a fine, hosting downloadable copyrighted content is a much more serious offence as it means you are distributing the content.

 If you want to torrent safely, then it’s essential to encrypt your web traffic.
 When you use a Virtual Private Network (or VPN) service, all of the data you send over the internet is encrypted before it leaves your system with encryption which is basically impossible to crack.
-That means that even if your ISP or a law-enforcement agency looks at your internet use, they won’t be able to see what you’ve been downloading.
+That means that even if your ISP or a government agency looks at your internet use, they won’t be able to see what you’ve been downloading.

 Our Recommended VPNs